 L1 & L2 Instructor Courses

 Yes, absolutely.
-However, you have to complete and pass the L1 practical assessment before you can complete your L2 qualification.
+However, you have to complete and pass the L1 practical assessment before you can complete your L2 course.
 If you are doing the L2 course with assessment, where possible we will attempt to schedule your assessments for consecutive days, so that you can take L2 the day after completing L1, if you wish.

-The qualifications are not NQZA recognised.
+The courses are not NQZA recognised.
 The costs and administrative hassle to bring courses into the NZQA system are extremely high, and it wouldn’t actually make any difference overall anyway.
 There is no legal requirement to have an NZQA-recognised SUP Instructor qualification to operate as a SUP instructor in NZ.
 However, if you operate as an instructor and something goes wrong because you’re lacking the appropriate knowledge, then you’d be negligent, and prosecutions would surely follow.

 There are myriad different SUP instructor qualifications out there, and unfortunately there is no standardisation or comparative system between them, in the way that there is for snowboarding qualifications, and some other sports.